David L. Niezgodski

 David L. Niezgodski is a Democratic member of the Indiana Senate from the 10th district since 2016.
 He previously served in the Indiana House of Representatives, representing the 7th District from 2006 to 2016.

+Sexual harassment allegation

+On April 12, 2024, Redress South Bend first reported the allegations that were then later reported by The Indianapolis Star and the South Bend Tribune, published a story outlining sexual harassment allegations dating back to 2017.
+The allegations stem from a former employee at Niezgodski's business, Niezgodski Plumbing.
+Niezgodski repeatedly called and texted the former employee saying he loved her and telling her not to quit.
+Additionally, he entered the former employee's home uninvited.
+Niezgodski's company settled with the former employee for $8,000 on the condition that neither Niezgodski or the accuser could publicly discuss the case.

 Personal life

-Niezgodski is married to Shiela Niezgodski.
-In 2019, Sheila Niezgodski was elected as a Democrat to South Bend's Common Council, representing the 6th District.
+Niezgodski is currently married to Shiela Niezgodski, with whom he had an affair with effectively ending his marriage to Diane (Honchell).
+In 2019, his current spouse, Sheila Niezgodski was elected as a Democrat to South Bend's Common Council, representing the 6th District.